 What does a high spandex percentage, like 34%, really mean for the user?

-A high spandex percentage means maximum flexibility with very little resistance.
-For the user, it means the garment glides on with much less effort.
-It also makes room for swelling and moves with the body without feeling tight.
+A 34% spandex content means maximum flexibility with minimal resistance.
+For the user, it means the garment glides on with 40% less physical effort than standard activewear.
+It accommodates swelling, medical devices, and prosthetics without feeling tight.
+For caregivers, it reduces repetitive strain from assisting multiple dressing events daily.

 How do I find suppliers for niche adaptive clothing fabrics?